-Appropriate Personal Protective Equipment (PPE) will be available to Category I employees regularly exposed to blood or other potentially infectious materials.
+Appropriate Personal Protective Equipment (PPE) will be available to Category I & II employees and Students in college occupational programs that may be exposed to blood or other potentially infectious materials.
 PPE may include gloves, gowns, face shield, safety goggles, chemical goggles, as well as CPR shields.
 When potential for exposure has been identified, the responsible manager or supervisor will determine which type of PPE will be used.
 It is the college's responsibility to provide proper PPE training and every designated employee who is issued PPE is expected to follow procedures as outlined in this document or prescribed by departmental procedures.
 Additional information on the use of PPE can be found in Appendix F of this document.